Highway Design Accident Attorney

 The government has a duty to support traffic safety by improving road conditions and reducing the number of accidents that take place on the roadways.
 It may be possible to go after several government entities, including the specific municipality, county, or the state of Oregon, when pursuing a highway design accident claim.
 Attorney Richard Rizk has decades of experience holding all the responsible parties accountable and pursuing just settlements on behalf of his clients.

 Having worked as a former insurance defense attorney and claims examiner, Richard Rizk understands the strategies used by insurance companies to award a minimal settlement or completely deny a claim.
 He has worked on several complex personal injury cases in which multiple parties may be liable for damages and has successfully litigated dozens of cases.
-Do not settle for a lowball offer; call (503) 245-5677 or email firstname.lastname@example.org to discuss your case.
+Do not settle for a lowball offer; call 503.245.5677 and speak to a Portland car accident lawyer about your potential lawsuit.